The Campaign for North Africa: Publication history

 In the mid-1970s, SPI's house magazine Strategy & Tactics gathered feedback from players that indicated the desire for a massive game.
 Responding to this feedback, SPI envisioned several huge wargames that would be called the "Heuristic Intensive Manual Simulation Series".
 In 1976, a team of developers started to create CNA, with Richard Berg responsible for the gigantic map.
 After six months, all of the other developers had left the project, and Berg was asked to complete the game on his own, which he took two years to complete.
 Redmond A. Simonsen provided cartography and graphic design.
 The game was so massive that playtesting was not completed before the game was published by SPI in 1979, retailing for $44.
 This was the one and only game published under the "Heuristic Intensive Manual Simulation Series" label.

 Critic John Kula, writing twenty years after the game's publication, noted that development of a game this size was solely driven by player feedback.
 "So why produce a game which is unplayable?
 Well apparently the feedback responses that governed Jim Dunnigan and SPI indicated that gamers wanted such monster games.
 And true to the old curse, gamers got what they asked for.
 This is likely the single biggest difficulty with reader feedback — everyone knows what they want, but few know what they need."

 Following the demise of SPI, Decision Games acquired the rights to CNA, and in 2016-2017, started the process of streamlining and simplifying the rules, with an advertised publication date of 2020 for the retitled "North African Campaign."
 After Richard Berg's death in 2019, the prospects of this project was uncertain.
-As of December 2024, the North African Campaign game is slated for play-testing.
+As of December 2024, the North African Campaign game was slated for play-testing.
+As of 2026 the game is available for pre-order via the Decision Games website.